ChoiceMates: Supporting Unfamiliar Online Decision-Making with Multi-Agent Conversational Interactions: Discussion

 We observed a small proportion of hallucination behaviors in \sysname{} with the hallucination analysis.
 As unfamiliar decision-making is a highly information-heavy task, even a little hallucination could influence the final decision or the trust towards certain agents.

 Thus, interventions must be designed to help the user validate the information.
-While \sysname{} provides a hyperlink on options to let the user verify incorrect information or agent profiles to check consistency, future interactions could incorporate more proactive approaches to help users spot misinformation.
-For example, hallucinations could be detected as a pipeline through detection algorithms (e.g., the HaluEval 2.0 benchmark \cite{li2024dawn}), and the system or another agent can visually alert the user about hallucinations.
+While \sysname{} provides a hyperlink on options to let the user verify incorrect information or agent profiles to check consistency, future interactions could incorporate more proactive approaches to help users spot and mitigate misinformation.
+For example, hallucinations could be detected as a pipeline through detection algorithms (e.g., the HaluEval 2.0 benchmark \cite{li2024dawn}), and the system or another agent can come up with strategies to not only visually alert the user about hallucinations but also guide users to be able to evaluate hallucination moving forward.
 Furthermore, we believe that state-of-the-art technologies such as SearchGPT \cite{openai2024searchgpt} or Perplexity \cite{perplexityai2024perplexityai} would eventually minimize incorrect information or inconsistent behaviors, allowing users to fully utilize the agents to discover and understand deeper and quality information.

 We also suggest that the opinions of LLM agents in such a task must be factually grounded.
 The subjective information provided by the agents in \sysname{} was a mix of factual information and opinions (e.g., ``The Roomba i7+ that I use has a pretty decent battery life.
 It can run for about 75 minutes before it needs to recharge.'') where opinions explain how valued criteria maps to options chosen by each agent.
 While more human-like conversations could highly engage the user in using \sysname{}, if the LLM agents provide information without factual evidence (e.g., ``This TV is the best since it gives me a good vibe.''), such interactions may foster reliance on unfounded assertions, ultimately impacting decision quality.